Nostalgia Critic: Episodes

-History
+Production

 The series was initially launched on YouTube on July 3, 2007, with a review of Transformers, but episodes were frequently removed by the website following complaints of copyright infringement.
-In April 2008, the videos were taken down from YouTube but an arrangement between the company and Blip.tv, the content host of both the series and parent company Channel Awesome, in 2009 resulted in them being featured on YouTube once more, although Blip was still the main platform of their videos besides the Channel Awesome site until Blip's shutdown in 2015.
+In 2009, an arrangement between the company and Blip.tv, the content host of both the series and parent company Channel Awesome allowed the videos to return to YouTube, though Blip.tv remained the primary platform for their videos (alongside the Channel Awesome site) until its shutdown in 2015.